 After a report of sexual harassment, the New York State Attorney General may take steps to investigate your employer to determine whether your experience was part of a pattern of behavior, a regular practice, or a policy that affected multiple people.
 However, this investigation is separate from a lawsuit you may be able to file in court.

-A lawyer may be able to conduct their own investigation into your case to determine your eligibility to file a sexual harassment lawsuit against your employer.
+Sexual Harassment lawyers in New York may be able to conduct their own investigation into your case to determine your eligibility to file a sexual harassment lawsuit against your employer.
 According to the New York State Division of Human Rights (DHR), there is a three-year statute of limitations on filing a lawsuit for employment sexual harassment cases in New York.

 Do Not Be Afraid to Report Sexual Harassment at Work

 When you and your family depend on your income, it can be stressful and frightening to report workplace sexual harassment.
 You might be afraid of alienating coworkers, upsetting supervisors and bosses, or losing your job and source of income.

 You have the right – the protected right – to complain about sexual harassment in your work environment.
 You also have the right to protection from retaliation for making a complaint.
 In fact, any retaliation leveled against you for reporting sexual harassment may warrant an additional lawsuit against your employer.